MikeCookDev/100daysofcode/README.md

 Day 52: Worked on page two of my project aswell as created a home page for it.

 Day 53: Continued work on page 2 of the project

+Day 54: Had some issues and all the work i did didnt save....